Walhalla Goldfields Railway: Reopening

 Recognising the untapped potential of the railway, there were several attempts to reopen the line for tourist traffic, although these proved unsuccessful until the early 1990s.
 One such project conducted during the 1970s was known as the Walhalla & Thomson River Steam Tramway; this project saw the construction of a brick station building (since demolished) and the acquisition of an ex-West Melbourne Gasworks steam locomotive, which is now in the possession of the Puffing Billy Railway and operated as locomotive no. 861 (Decauville).
 A small section of track was completed within the Walhalla station grounds and steam train rides were held, however the lack of funds to restore the Stringers Creek trestle bridges saw no further progress with reconstructing the track, and the project was abandoned by the early 1980s.
 The owner sold all the remaining railway assets in 1983.

 The Walhalla Railway Taskforce formed in 1991, becoming the Walhalla Goldfields Railway, Inc., in 1993.
 The former roadbed was overgrown with blackberries and heavy scrub, with numerous sections of the trackbed collapsed and all the bridges either derelict or in ruinous condition.
 Restoration began with the establishment of Thomson Station and its accompanying yard on the site of the original station.
 The railway commenced operations in April 1994, within the Thomson station yard.
 Gradually the line progressed, first over the nationally-heritage-classified Thomson River Bridge in October 1994, pushing up the Stringers Creek Gorge to Happy Creek.
 This became the terminus until the six bridges in the last kilometre into the Walhalla Station yard were completed, and opened on 13 March 2002.
 The operating line is 4 km in length.

 Due to bushfires in the nearby mountains, services on the railway were suspended as from the weekend of 9 December 2006.
 By 18 December 2006, fires reached the outskirts of Walhalla, and on 22 December 2006 fire destroyed the three-span trestle bridge ("bridge 7") adjacent to the former temporary terminus known as Cascade Bridge Halt.
 Services resumed between Walhalla and Happy Creek on 31 December 2006.

 On 10 March 2007, the Victorian State Government announced funding of $195,000 to rebuild the destroyed bridge and repair/upgrade the track.
 The bridge was completed in early April 2007 and normal operations between Thomson and Walhalla recommenced on Saturday 7 April.

 In late 2014, the Walhalla station saw the addition of a verandah to complete the original appearance of the station.
 In more recent times, the WGR has adopted a much lower focus on heritage and its newer buildings (particularly at Thomson) are contemporary design and materials.

 In November 2015, the Walhalla Goldfields Railway signed a twinning agreement with the Lynton and Barnstaple Railway in England.
 This agreement came about due to the similar nature of the railways and to foster cooperation and volunteer exchanges.
-Like the Walhalla Railway, the Lynton and Barnstaple was closed over 70 years ago and the work of restoration requires rebuilding the track bed and railway infrastructure.